SNOW SHOWERS, WITH COLDER WEATHER COMING SOON

 TODAY: W 10-15+ MPH

-TODAY: Slippery roads possible this morning.
-Mostly cloudy.
+TODAY: Mostly cloudy.
 A few snow showers.
 Cold and brisk.
-HIGH: 30
+HIGH: 29

 SUNDAY: Subzero chills early.
-Variable clouds.
+Sun & clouds.
 Still blustery.
-HIGH: 27 LOW: 23
+HIGH: 28 LOW: 19

 Copyright 2022 WBAY.
 All rights reserved.